How to mummify a pharaoh: A step-by-step guide

 Once the body of the deceased was in their possession, the embalmers would begin by washing it with the water of the Nile River.

-The reason for this was because this river was considered sacred by the Egyptians, so the washing process may have had a deeply religious element to it.
+This river was considered sacred by the Egyptians, so the washing process may have had a deeply religious element to it.

 Step 2: Removal of the organs